-Individuals without sufficient technical training experience must select up to 3 sequential courses in one of the concentrations listed below to satisfy the Technical Studies credit requirements.
+Technical Studies Core or Technical Studies Required Courses Technical Studies credits may be earned for corporate, industrial, or military training programs after review by a faculty assessor of related program.
+Individuals without sufficient technical training experience must select courses in one of the programs/options listed below to satisfy the Technical Studies credit requirements.
 All courses should be selected with assistance from a faculty advisor.